Religious NaturalismTaking Nature to Heart

 “I am a forty-two-year-old woman.
 I’ve never received a love letter, never received flowers from a man.
 I have attempted suicide and have contemplated it many times since.
 And yet these wonders I have known: a maple tree in autumn, each leaf exactly the color of gold; a weed-like microcosm whose perfect petals are no bigger than the head of a pin.
 The dawning of each season with its own unique perfume, spring and autumn bringing the strongest scents.
 These and many other moments of grace have kept me going.”*

 Activities as simple as gardening, gazing at stars, watching birds, or a walk in the woods may be parts of personal spiritual observance.
+Some people have special places they like to go to.
+Ways of watching or interacting can also contribute, as in David Fleming’s views on encountering another.
 But, as occurs in services in churches and temples, the extent to which an encounter may be experienced as spiritual is often related to the attitude of the receiver.
 Some encounters with nature may be planned; others can occur by just stopping to notice.

 Donald Crosby.
 A Religion of Nature.